 Timna Park is a popular day trip from Eilat, providing many attractions for kids and famous landmarks.
 Our guide also includes several hikes that will take you to the more secluded and rewarding spots in the park.

 - Main sites (Solomon Pillars, Mushroom, etc.)

 TIMNA PARK OVERVIEW

-The park situated about 25 Kilometers north of Eilat and 8 Kilometers north of Ramon Airport.
-The park area is large and therefore it is recommended to visit it with a car or an organized tour.
+The park is situated about 25 Kilometers north of Eilat and 8 Kilometers north of Ramon Airport.
+The park area is large, and therefore it is recommended to visit it by car or on an organized tour.
 The typical distance between one attraction to the next is about 5 kilometers.
-Another option is to leave your car at the entrance and tour the park on mountain bikes (Can be rented in the park).
+Another option is to leave your car at the entrance and tour the park on mountain bikes (Which can be rented in the park).

 There are two main reasons to visit the park:

 The 1st, which we will cover here in detail, is the fantastic selection of natural attractions that can be visited within a small area.
 All the essential attractions can be reached within a few minutes walk from the parking lots.
 However, it is possible (and highly recommended) to combine these attractions into an exciting desert hike.
 We provide a detailed description and Hiking Maps for such 3 hikes inside Timna Park:

 - Short hike to the stone arches and copper peer.

 - Hike on the cliffs above Timna Park.

 The 2nd reason that brings many visitors is a variety of attractions for small kids, including pedal boats on the lake, colored sand bottle craft, making “King Solomon’s copper stamps”, and more.
 To get more information on this type of attractions, we recommend checking the park’s official website.